amanshresthaa/corner-houseLP/docs/TESTING.md

 });
 ```

-This testing infrastructure ensures comprehensive coverage of responsive behavior, accessibility compliance, and cross-device compatibility for the Old Crown restaurant website.
+This testing infrastructure ensures comprehensive coverage of responsive behavior, accessibility compliance, and cross-device compatibility for the The White Horse restaurant website.